Getting Creative With Stage Lighting

 For an example of effective lighting, take a look at the photo on the right.
 This lighting director applied background lighting to the drop itself and then used toning and blending lighting to slightly emphasize the band area.
 Instantly, the backdrop is transformed into what the audience will perceive as being a 3 dimensional space.
 The lighting also allows the paint in the backdrop to do its job and display a marvelous range of reds and blues.

-Setting Time of Day and Mood
+Setting Time of Day and Mood with Stage Lighting

 You can use lighting to set the time of day or the mood on-stage just as easily.
 We have seen past clients apply blue hues for daytime scenes and then bring the exact same backdrop back later in a production.
 This time, though, they have used reds and yellows to create a scene that takes place in the early evening.
 This is attainable at all levels of theatre with proper planning and the right equipment.
 It adds that much more realism to your scenery.